Other brands: Adacel®

-- If a Boostrix vaccine is delivered after 38 weeks of pregnancy there may not be adequate time for the woman’s antibody levels to be boosted to pass good protection to baby before birth, however, it will increase the woman's protection against pertussis, and reduce the risk that she will have the disease during the baby's first year of life when their risk of complications from pertussis is highest.
+- If a Boostrix vaccine is administered during late pregnancy there may not be adequate time for the woman’s antibody levels to be boosted to pass good protection to baby before birth, however, it will increase the woman's protection against pertussis, and reduce the risk that she will have the disease during the baby's first year of life when their risk of complications from pertussis is highest.

 Boostrix should not be given to:

-People in the following groups shouls seek specialist advice before receiving the vaccine:
+People in the following groups should seek specialist advice before receiving the vaccine:

 Those with bleeding disorders, such as haemophilia.
 The vaccine should be administered in accordance with the haematologist’s instructions.
 It may, in this situation only, be given subcutaneously